-If 2 or more owners own land, they are joint owners of that land [Section 9].
+If 2 or more owners own land, they are joint owners of that land [Section 9 of the Land Tax Act 1936].
 An owner that owns interests in land (i) in their own right and as trustee of a trust(s) or (ii) as trustee of multiple trusts, is a separate joint owner of each interest in the land.